rev-net/rev-blog/content/post/internet-orgs.md

 horizons and lack of corporate oversight led to a lot of cash grabs.
 Even for honest teams, the tools of liquidity mining, airdrops, governance voting cartels and other perversions of the original spirit have led to unsustainable and unaccountable DAOs.
-You get the feeling that most projects had no intention of lasting much longer than the time it would take to extract some wealth.
+You get the feeling that many projects had no intention of lasting much longer than the time it would take to extract some wealth.
 Our current situation is we have many open source projects who sit at the extremes of the binary between venture-funded flash in the pan and community led and